Check for a positive value.

 If not positive, fail at runtime with a helpful message.

-While the macro appears to be evaluating a runtime if
+While the macro appears to be evaluating a runtime if-check, it isn't:

 The macro does not evaluate the expression at compile time.